New Qing History: New Ming History

 Inspired by New Qing History studies, the name "New Ming History" has also appeared which refers to the emerging Ming-centred studies that give emphasis on the Inner Asian characteristics under the rule of the preceding Ming dynasty.
 It has been pointed out that examining the history of a dynasty from the Inner Asian perspective is also applicable to dynasties established by the Han Chinese, including the Ming dynasty (and earlier dynasties), rather than being exclusive to dynasties established by non-Han people like the Qing dynasty.

 Early Ming emperors sought to project themselves as "universal rulers" to various peoples such as Central Asian Muslims, Tibetans, and Mongols.
 The Yongle Emperor cited Emperor Taizong of Tang as a model for being familiar with both China and the steppe people.
-Like the Qing emperors, the Ming emperors also had an important influence on Tibetan Buddhism.
-The Yongle Emperor had promoted the idea that he was the earthly manifestation of Manjushri and styled himself the wheel-turning king after the fall of the Mongol-led Yuan dynasty.
-Some scholars pointed out that even up to the early years of the Shunzhi Emperor, the first Qing emperor to rule over China proper, some non-Han followers of the Tibetan Buddhism still regarded Ming emperors as the incarnation of Manjushri.
-Only after this the Qing emperors replaced the Ming emperors as the incarnation of Manjushri for them.
+Like the Qing emperors, the Ming emperors also had an important influence on Tibetan Buddhism, although they had some differences in terms of territorial expansions.
+It is noted that the Yongle Emperor had promoted the idea that he was the earthly manifestation of Manjushri and styled himself the wheel-turning king after the fall of the Mongol-led Yuan dynasty.
+With the exceptions of the Jiajing Emperor and Chongzhen Emperor, all emperors of the Ming dynasty were actually enthusiastic about the practice and propagation of Tibetan Buddhism.
+Some scholars pointed out that even up to the early years of the Shunzhi Emperor, the first Qing emperor to rule over China proper, some non-Han followers of the Tibetan Buddhism still regarded Ming emperors as the incarnation of Manjushri, and only after this the Qing emperors replaced the Ming emperors as the incarnation of Manjushri for them.